Xinantécatl (Nevado de Toluca)

 It's 10:39.

-The "Laguna del Sol" was getting far and away from us.
-The cliff of the second peak, imposes respect, showing the danger of not paying attention to where you step or where you grab.
-Stay sharp and inclined against the slope, step by step.
-It will be alright.
-I guarantee.
+The cliff of the second peak, imposes respect, showing the danger of not paying attention to where you step or grab.
+Stay sharp and inclined against the slope, step by step, and you'll be alright.

 It's 11:10.